 Performance statements audit

-DVA has been included in the assurance audit program for the audit of annual performance statements since the commencement of the pilot in 2019-20.
-There is one carried over category A finding and one carried over moderate finding reported as a result of the 2022–23 interim audit procedures, relating to weaknesses in record keeping practices that support the reporting of reliable and verifiable results and quality assurance processes to support the timely delivery of high quality performance statements.
+DVA has been included in the annual performance statements audit program since the commencement of the pilot in 2019–20.
+The engagement risk has been assessed as moderate.
+There is one carried over significant finding and two carried over moderate findings reported as a result of the 2022–23 audit, relating to completeness of results, inappropriate targets, and weaknesses in record keeping practices that support the reporting of complete, reliable and verifiable results and quality assurance processes to support the timely delivery of high quality performance statements.

 Key risks for DVA’s performance statements that the ANAO has highlighted include: